 In order to submit Alberta Health claims and get reimbursed for your services, you need to have an Alberta Health Practitioner number and a Business Arrangement (BA) number.
+We’ve compiled a complete walkthrough of everything you will need to know about your Practitioner Number and BA Number, plus the most commonly asked questions to our billing support team.

 The Difference between your Alberta Health Practitioner Number & your BA Number